solrey3/nix-config/README.md

   - `starship`
   - `tmux`

-#### Dotfiles
+#### Dotfiles (Home Configuration Files)

-If I don't manage application configuration in Nix, I Have conf files for the following to configure further.
+Additional configuration files are available for:
 - `hypr`
 - `neovim`
+- `waybar`

-## DevShells
+## Development Shells

-Development shell environments are provided for the following languages and tools:
+The following development environments are provided:

-- `github-pages`
+- **github-pages**
-- `kali-linux`
+- **kali-linux**
-- `python-data-science`
+- **python-data-science**
-- `python-fasthtml`
+- **python-fasthtml**
-- `typescript-devops`
+- **typescript-devops**

-These shells include all necessary dependencies and tools to start developing in these environments immediately.
+These shells include all required dependencies and tools, allowing for immediate development in these environments.

-## Activate a DevShell
+## Activating a DevShell

-With Nix installed, the best way to activate a DevShell is to use the `nix develop` command on the GitHub repository:
+With Nix installed, activate a development environment using the `nix develop` command:

 ```sh
 nix develop github:solrey3/nix-config#python-data-science
 ```

-This command will load the specified development environment with all the tools and dependencies defined in the flake.
+This command loads the specified development environment, complete with all tools and dependencies defined in the flake.

+---

+This version is more streamlined and polished while retaining all the key details.